finnmayhew/The-Revelation-Mission/Sending_stones.md

 (after they respond, likely verbally)

 > We'll work on all this.
 If possible, document the imposter's spells and capabilities and display or describe to us for future problem solving.
 Over.

+## Hali 6943

+From Archivists Guild:

+> Found old record of strange turbulence near bottom of ocean, not as regular as limit punches you describe.
+Could not find more info on Lux.

+From ground control:

+> Will begin scrying in five minutes.
+Prepare what you have to report, and we'll respond on Sending Stones.
+Over.